Top 10 Ways Banks Can Use CRM to Increase Customer Retention

 Communicating targeted information, based on a customer’s life situation and current financial needs, increases the likelihood of engagement.

 8. Take Action Through Predictive Analytics

-…the next frontier!
 Over the past few years banks have been busy building rich CRM databases that enable them to better understand their customers.
 The next evolution of business intelligence involves deep analysis of existing data to identify trends, predict customer behavior, and proactively take action.
 For example, a predictive analytics engine can assess years of customer turnover data to help identify customers on the verge of leaving for a competitor well before it happens.
 Customers displaying behaviors that typically result in the end of a banking relationship can be flagged in CRM, providing valuable time to reach out and retain.

 9. Collaborate with Colleagues

 - A customer service representative takes a call regarding an incorrect balance shown on the customer’s most recent statement.
 The representative, unable to make the necessary changes due to security, captures the statements made by the customer in CRM, attaches the latest bank statement to the customer’s case, and assigns it to her supervisor.
-Upon receiving the transferred call, the supervisor is immediately able to see all comments made by the customer to the customer service representative, and is able to quickly resolve the issue.
+Upon receiving the transferred call, the supervisor is immediately able to see all comments made by the customer to the customer service representative and is able to quickly resolve the issue.

-- A mortgage loan officer is processing an application when she notices CRM’s recommendation for next best product – a college savings account (due to the arrival of a new baby).
-The customer realizes they haven’t even thought that far ahead, and asks to learn more about available plan options.
+- A mortgage loan officer is processing an application when she notices the bank CRM’s recommendation for next best product – a college savings account (due to the arrival of a new baby).
+The customer realizes they haven’t even thought that far ahead and asks to learn more about available plan options.
 The mortgage loan officer creates an appointment for a colleague in CRM to call the customer and share more information.